loonshoot/airank-core/graphql/docs/README.md

 ## Overview

-The GraphQL server provides a unified API for querying and mutating data across multiple workspaces in the Outrun system.
+The GraphQL server provides a unified API for querying and mutating data across multiple workspaces in the AI Rank system.
 It handles authentication, workspace isolation, and data access control.

 ## Architecture